 Tom has worked on a number of large-scale projects and is no stranger to collaboration.
 Black Maria, by acclaimed children’s author Diana Wynne Jones, was created with choreographer Susie Crow and screenwriter Zara Waldeback as an evening length, multi-media work.
 Tom composed the one-woman show Catching the Sun with the playwright Stephanie McKnight (2007) and collaborated with the writer Sarah Diamond to create The Cathedral on the Marshes commissioned by the Crossness Engines Trust and funded by the PRSF, the RVW Trust, the Britten-Pears Foundation and Arts Council England.
 This work, for choir and concert band, celebrated the restoration of Joseph Bazalgette’s magnificent and ground-breaking sewage pumping station on the south bank of the Thames where it received its premiere by entirely local performers in 2012.
 That year also saw the release of Opened Spaces on CD (Songs Now, Meridian Records) and a staging of the operatic scene Do the Right Thing (lyrics by Bridget Minamore) as part of the ROH’s Exposure series.

 Composer/performer collaboration, the revision process and borrowing are areas Tom has written about as part of his academic research.
+Composer/performer collaboration, the revision process and borrowing are areas Tom has written about as part of his academic research.
+Recent writings include ‘Collaboration and the Practitioner-Researcher: A Composer’s Perspective’ (Palgrave Macmillan 2020) and ‘One Into Three: Context Method and Motivation in Revising and Reworking Dance Maze for Solo Piano’ to be published in the Journal of the Royal Musical Association in 2022.
 He has also run a research network (funded by the AHRC) on Music Composition as Interdisciplinary Practice that held events throughout 2016 and commissioned new work from a variety of artists.
 Tom is a Senior Lecturer in Music at the University of Surrey where he teachers a wide range of composition-related topics at undergraduate, masters and doctoral levels.

 Photo credits: Francis Western Smith.